Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Joint Model of RCR, LM, and HS Processes

-Similarly, the conditional probability that it was a transition to state $w_2$ for the LM process is $\eta(w_1,w_2) e^{\{B^W(s-)\theta^W\}}/C(s,t),$ and the conditional probability that is was a transition to state $v$, possibly to an absorbing state, for the HS process is $\xi(v_1,v) e^{\{B^V(s-)\theta^V\}}/C(s,t).$ These probabilities demonstrate the competing risks nature of the different possible events.
-They also provide a computational approach to iteratively generate data from the joint model for use in simulation studies, with the basic idea being to first generate a time to any type of event, then to mark the type of event or update each of the counting processes by using the above conditional probabilities.
+Similarly, the conditional probability that it was a transition to state $w_2$ for the LM process is $\eta(w_1,w_2) \exp{\{B^W(s-)\theta^W\}}/C(s,t),$ and the conditional probability that it was a transition to state $v$, possibly to an absorbing state, for the HS process is $\xi(v_1,v) \exp{\{B^V(s-)\theta^V\}}/C(s,t).$ These probabilities demonstrate the competing risks nature of the different possible events (see, for instance, \cite{Tsiatis2005}).
+They also provide a computational approach to iteratively and dynamically generate data from the joint model for use in simulation studies, with the basic idea being to first generate a time to any type of event, then to mark the type of event or update each of the counting processes by using the above conditional probabilities.

 Denoting by $\Theta$ the set of all parameters of the model, the likelihood function arising from observing $D$, with $p_{(W,V)}(\cdot,\cdot)$ the initial joint probability mass function of $(W(0),V(0))$, is given by